Coronavirus (COVID-19) Safety Notice CUMH

 * Our new Visitor Scheduling App allows pregnant women to nominate a partner to attend the anatomy scan through this app in a safe and controlled manner.
 All expectant mothers due this scan will be contacted and informed of this update to our visiting policy.

 ** The Visitor Scheduling App allows a nominated visitor to to self-schedule visits to mothers and babies on postnatal wards within permitted visiting times, subject to ward capacity.
-We are starting with visits of one hour duration and plan to extend this visiting time in the near future.
+We started with visits of one hour duration and recently extended this to two hour visits.

 PATIENT COVID-19 FAQS